 When you think about getting a massage, benefits like relaxation and muscle relief may come to mind.
 But what about a massage that may support a stronger immune system and more muscle tone?
 Well, those are some of the potential benefits of a lymphatic drainage massage.

-This type of massage has been popularized recently as a way to reduce bloat and flush out toxins, but it's actually been used as a medicinal practice for some time.
-And unlike some overhyped beauty and wellness treatments, there's actually a good amount of science behind lymphatic massages.
+Lymphatic massage has been popularized recently as a way to reduce bloat and flush out toxins, but it's actually been used as a medicinal practice for some time.
+And unlike some overhyped beauty and wellness treatments, there's actually a good amount of science behind lymphatic massage.
 To get the scoop, mbg tapped a few experts to learn about the technique, and if it's actually legitimate.

 By K.M.
 Langevin/Jan.
 21, 2021 10:12 am EST

 There's no denying that exercise provides lifelong benefits.
 Studies have confirmed exercise increases longevity and staves off illness (via Cold Spring Harbor Perspectives in Medicine).
 And while many likely have a regular exercise habit, others of you might be trying to form a new habit and make exercise a part of your healthy lifestyle.

 Either way, incorporating exercise into your life might feel like a relatively easy decision, but determining what underrated exercises you should do might pose questions.
 This may be especially true if you grew up doing sit-ups or pushups (complete with poor form) in gym class or started working out on Nautilus machines when you first joined a gym.